 Mentoring

-If you are interested in inquiring about whether I am interested in taking new PhD students in the coming year, the general answer is that at Stanford, we admit students to the social area, not for individual faculty but I am always interested in working with new students whose interests match my own.
+If you are interested in inquiring about whether I am interested in taking new PhD students in the coming year, the general answer is that at Stanford, we admit students to the social area, not for individual faculty but I am always interested in working with new students whose interests overlap with my own.

 Proudly powered by Weebly